 - Idiosyncratic Episode Naming: All of the novel titles start Longarm... and the majority begin Longarm and the....

 - Roadside Wave: In Longarm and the Man-Eaters, Longarm gets soaked by a wagon running through a puddle just after he has been cursed by a local brujo.

-- U.S. Marshal: Custis "Longarm" Long isa Deputy US Marshal.
-The Marshal himself in the stories is William Vail, and sometimes lends a hand.
+- U.S. Marshal: Custis "Longarm" Long is a Deputy US Marshal.
+The Marshal himself in the stories is William Vail, and he sometimes lends a hand in the field.